ibrahimbutt/direwolf-arch-rice/README.md

 # You don't need to view package build.
 If you decide to view it, it'll be displayed in Vim.
 Type `:q` to exit Vim.
 ```
 #### Using Pywal
-Open the linked image below in a new tab and download it.
-Save as `bg1.jpg`.

 ![Wallpaper](https://github.com/IbrahimButt/Direwolf-Arch-Rice/blob/master/images/wallpaper.jpg)

+Right click on the image above and save as `bg1.jpg`.
 Now do the following:
 ```
 cd ~
 mkdir ~/Pictures/Wal/